thewca/worldcubeassociation.org/README.md

 # WCA results website

-A little overview of our system.
-Not quite finished and will slightly change soon, as Stefan is rearranging the include-files.
+A little by-folder overview of our system.

 ## Public web access